-On the first day of Ursula von der Leyen’s European Commission, 12 major European clean energy associations joined forces, calling for a bold strategy concerning the renovation of the EU building stock to be part of the European Green Deal – with on-site renewables, energy efficiency, and smart energy solutions at its core.
+On the first day of Ursula von der Leyen’s European Commission, 12 major European clean energy and construction associations joined forces, calling for a bold strategy concerning the renovation of the EU building stock to be part of the European Green Deal – with on-site renewables, energy efficiency, and smart energy solutions at its core.

 In light of the European Parliament having just declared a continent-wide climate emergency, the statement – signed by the Coalition for Energy Savings, Energy Cities, the European Alliance of Companies for Energy Efficiency in Buildings (EuroACE), the European Alliance to Save Energy (EU-ASE), the European Building Automation and Controls Association (eu.bac), the European Association for Electrical Contractors (EuropeOn), the European Builders Confederation (EBC), the European Climate Foundation (ECF), The European Heat Pump Association (EHPA), smartEn, SolarPower Europe, and E3G – highlights the need to develop ambitious actions for the renovation of Europe’s existing building stock, which accounts for 36% of the region’s CO2 emissions and approximately half of total European energy demand.